 The first things that pop into our minds when thinking of crumble is sweet fruit, spices and then a floury buttery crumble and soft broken down pears.
 Check out this maple pecan pear cake which hits all those notes too.

-But this pear crumble is on another level completely - trust me.
-The oat and almond topping is almost flapjack-like and I can’t begin to describe the joy this gives me.
-This is my modern and approachable take on pear crumble.
-There's no more boring pear crumble for you and your family as we've got you the best dessert you can eat this autumn.
+But this pear crumble is on another level completely - trust us.
+The oat and almond topping is almost flapjack-like and we can’t begin to describe the joy this gives us.
+There's no more boring stewed pear crumble for you and your family as we've got you the best dessert you can eat this autumn.
 (Besides, ahem, the BEST easy chewy pumpkin chocolate chip cookies.

 Use granola - you can use a fruit free granola to sprinkle on top of this instead if you want to make it even faster.
 Just be sure to cover the pear crumble with tin foil whilst it bakes so it doesn’t burn.

 Change up the nuts - go crazy, throw in pecans, walnuts or hazelnuts, just roughly chop them up and use what you have.

 Make it vegan - All you need to do to make this crumble vegan is use dairy free chocolate and oat cream.
 We have made this pear crumble with oat cream.
 It works just fine, it’s just a bit thinner than using double/heavy cream.
 Still does the same job though!

 This chocolate pear crumble is so quick and easy to whip together, it’s unreal.
 Especially if you're only making a single sharing portion (smaller quantity of ingredients to prepare!)
 Follow this guide and you’ll be enjoying dessert in no time.

 - Whilst the oven is preheating, peel and chop the pears into ½ inch pieces.
 Finely chop or grate (shave - see tips) the chocolate.